bevyengine/bevy/.github/ISSUE_TEMPLATE/performance_regression.md

 Describe how you arrived at the problem.
 If you can, consider providing a code snippet or link to help reproduce the regression.

-If the exact scenario is not immediately reproducible, please include a set list of steps
+If the exact scenario is not immediately reproducible on `cargo run`, please include a set list of steps to produce the correct setup.

 ## Before and After Traces